beyondbrokkoli/awesomewm-config/README.md

-# Encountering window/fullscreen issues with Steam + Proton on Linux?
+# Compatibility for Steam + Proton

 You "need" KDE or similiar to fully utilize Steams backup and install features because awesomewm does not take care of the "xdg" related actions.

 Once that is taken care off you dont need a Desktop Environment to play games.

-Make sure to apply your desktop resolution and refresh rate in your ".xinitrc" before you run "ecex awesome".
+Make sure to apply your desktop resolution and refresh rate in your "~/.xinitrc" before you run "ecex awesome".

 You can find your xrandr command with "lxrandr".
 (After saving the applied settings the command line can be found inside "~/.config/autostart/lxrandr-autostart.desktop"

-# Example "xinitrc"
+# Example "~/.xinitrc"
 ```
 numlockx on
 xrandr --output DP-0 --mode 1920x1080 --rate 239.96